 In addition, emerging and future concepts include:

-Mobile ATC on demand, provided by sensors and displays which are considerably easier to move than concrete towers, enabling the remote towers concept to be used for mobile structures such as oil rigs and military bases as well as moving RTCs to accommodate airport developments.
+Mobile ATS on demand, provided by sensors and displays which are considerably easier to move than concrete towers, enabling the remote towers concept to be used for mobile structures such as oil rigs and military bases as well as moving RTCs to accommodate airport developments.

-Outside own area and cross border tower services, which might provide ATC from anywhere.
+Outside own area and cross border tower services, which might provide ATS from anywhere.
 Potentially, with several ANSPs having opened their tower services to competition, tower services could be outsourced to neighbouring countries in future (including RTO).

 Remote tower services, which might provide ATS from anywhere.
 This enables provision of service at remote airports increasing flexibility of service.
 The sequential mode would enable provision of service on demand 24 hours a day for several airports with little traffic but critical availability issues (e.g. ambulance flights).